YINI-lang/YINI-spec/YINI-Specification.md

 - Empty member slots are not allowed.
 - In lenient mode only, a trailing comma after the last member is permitted and ignored.
 - In strict mode, trailing commas are invalid.
-- Whitespace is ignored except inside quoted strings.
+- Whitespace is ignored except inside quoted strings and backticked identifiers.
 - Line comments may begin after a complete token, even without preceding whitespace.
 However, a comment marker MUST NOT split a token.
 - Object member keys MUST be unique within the same inline object.
   * In lenient mode, the first object member definition wins: the first member MUST be kept, later duplicate object members MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.